Games

 Yes, we provide comprehensive game design documentation that includes gameplay mechanics, user interface designs, technical specifications, and monetisation strategies.
 Our documentation ensures clear communication throughout development and serves as a roadmap for implementation.

 Absolutely.
-We have extensive experience designing educational games for prestigious clients including Cambridge University Press and the BBC.
+We have extensive experience designing educational games for prestigious clients including Cambridge University Press and the Museum of London.
 We understand the unique requirements of educational content, balancing engagement with learning objectives to create effective educational gaming experiences.

 Mobile game design requires special consideration for touch-first interfaces, shorter play sessions, and diverse device capabilities.
 We focus on intuitive controls, quick onboarding, and monetisation strategies that enhance rather than interrupt gameplay, ensuring optimal user experience across all mobile devices.